russel/Pi_Quadrature/README.md

 # π by Quadrature

-This directory contains various implementations in various programming languages of the embarrassingly parallel problem of calculating and approximation of the value of π using quadrature.
+This directory contains various implementations in various programming languages of the embarrassingly parallel problem of calculating an approximation of the value of π using quadrature.
 (Quadrature in this case is the process of finding the area under a curve using the approximation of filling the area with rectangles and summing the areas of the rectangles.)